Harshdev098/Research-Nexas/README.md

 Stakeholders act as research supervisors who can **approve** student submissions and assign papers to the appropriate **faculty members** for evaluation. 👩‍🏫📑 Stakeholders also set evaluation criteria, which they can view on their profile.
 Faculty members, in turn, can review the assigned papers, provide ratings, and evaluate results based on predefined criteria.

 This application creates a **dynamic, feedback-driven environment** where students can improve their research based on faculty evaluations, and stakeholders can ensure quality through customizable criteria. 🌱✨

+### New Features

+#### 1. Purpose and Vision 🌍
+Research-Nexas aims to bridge the gap between academia and industry, promoting innovation through collaborative research.
+By connecting students, researchers, and stakeholders, the platform envisions an inclusive ecosystem that values knowledge-sharing, fosters groundbreaking research, and accelerates knowledge dissemination.

+#### 2. Mentorship and Support 🤝
+Research-Nexas provides mentorship by enabling stakeholders to support students through feedback and guidance.
+Students gain access to a network of experienced faculty and researchers who help refine their skills, improve their work, and build professional relationships.

+#### 3. Impact on Career 🚀
+Participating in Research-Nexas offers students valuable experience in real-world research projects, receiving constructive feedback and recognition from seasoned researchers.
+These activities strengthen their research profiles, enhance their skills, and significantly impact their future career opportunities.

 With **Research-Nexas**, the future of research collaboration is smarter, faster, and more impactful. 💡📈